pop. 1.58 million (2010 US Census estimate)

 Convent Avenue, City College, Hamilton Terrace, 125 Street, Adam Clayton Powell Office Building, Apollo Theater, Grand Central Station.

 The Bow Bridge is a cast iron bridge.
-It is the ultimate romantic image of Central Park portrayed in film.
+It is the ultimate, iconic, romantic image of Central Park portrayed in film.

 Upper West Side